bright/bright-tresury/backend/README.md

 We are using SuperTokens as authorization core.

 The core is running on a docker container.
-It needs to connect to our database for development purposes.
-If you don't run PostgreSQL in docker container you need to modify postgres configuration, so SuperTokens server connects to your PostgreSQL instance.
+The auth core uses its own database, but needs to connect to the database server instance.
+If you don't run PostgreSQL server in docker container you need to modify the configuration, so SuperTokens server connects to your PostgreSQL instance.

 1. Edit your PostgreSQL config file named `pg_hba.conf` by adding the following line: